2023 Pavement Condition Assessment

 Because Canada experiences cold and warm seasons, Barrie's roads are exposed to freezing and thawing cycles.
 When water seeps through the cracks of the asphalt and freezes, the water expands and causes new cracks to form and the already existing cracks to become larger.

-Pavement Renewal Strategies
+Pavement Management Strategies & Treatments

 Windows of Opportunity